Just like a good pair of jeans, the

-- If you’re a side sleeper: Side sleepers tend to need a softer, or more “plush,” innerspring mattress to cushion pressure points created by the shoulders and hips.
+- If you’re a side sleeper: Side sleepers tend to need a softer, or more “plush” innerspring mattress to cushion pressure points created by the shoulders and hips.

-- If you’re a back sleeper: Back sleepers do best on a medium firm innerspring mattress, though they can find comfort on a wide range of firmnesses.
+- If you’re a back sleeper: Back sleepers do best on a medium-firm innerspring mattress, though they can find comfort on a wide range of firmnesses.
 The most important consideration for a back sleeper is proper lumbar support, so hips don’t sink too deeply.

 - If you’re a stomach sleeper: Stomach sleeping is generally considered the least healthy position, but stomach sleepers can be comfortable with the right firmness level—namely, firm enough to keep hips from sinking and causing the spine to bow unnaturally.

-The right base for an innerspring mattress
+The best base for innerspring mattresses

 Speaking of support, your mattress needs it too.
 An innerspring mattress is usually paired with a foundation (a.k.a. box spring) or base.
 The most important thing is that it has a sturdy surface underneath, to keep the mattress from sagging and prolong its life.
 (In fact, some mattress warranties require the use of a specific type of foundation, and anything else will void the warranty.)